shikhasaini15/Masters-Project/README.md

 # Masters-Project
-Integrating LCMS-Based Metabolomics to Elucidate Resistance Training on Skeletal Muscle: A Metabolite-Gene Network-based Approach Using Cytoscape
+"Integrating LCMS-Based Metabolomics to Elucidate Resistance Training on Skeletal Muscle: A Metabolite-Gene Network-based Approach Using Cytoscape"

-Introduction
+1. Introduction

 Resistance training (RT) is widely recognized as the most effective intervention to mitigate muscle loss and functional decline in older adults.
 Despite its well-documented benefits, there exists considerable inter-individual variability in muscle growth and adaptation following RT, particularly among the elderly population.
 Recent advances in metabolomics, especially those utilizing liquid chromatography-mass spectrometry (LC-MS), have revealed significant shifts in amino acid and gut-derived metabolites in trained muscle tissue.
 However, the molecular mechanisms and regulatory networks that underpin these metabolomic changes remain largely unexplored.
 Integrating metabolomic data with gene expression profiles offers a promising strategy to unravel the complex biological networks that drive muscle adaptation to RT.
 This report examines a study that employs an integrated, network-based approach to elucidate the molecular underpinnings of RT responsiveness in older adults, with the ultimate goal of informing personalized interventions to combat age-related muscle loss.

-Aim and Objectives
+2. Aim and Objectives

 The primary aim of the study is to identify metabolite-gene networks that underlie differential responsiveness to resistance training in older adults by integrating LC-MS-based metabolomics with transcriptomic data, with a particular focus on pathway regulation.
 The specific objectives are threefold: